amantaya/ResBaz24-Local-LLMs/README.md

 **Ironically, some of the content in this workshop is generated using large language models (i.e., GitHub CoPilot).
-Where possible, I have tried to verify the information from an outside source, *hopefully* they didn't get their information from a large language model.
+Where possible, I have tried to verify the information from an outside source and *hopefully* they didn't get their information from a large language model.
 All mistakes are my own.**

 This workshop will introduce you to running large language models (LLMs) on your local machine.